-Getting a new Shih Tzu?
+Looking to add a Shih Tzu to your family?
 Know your options to see if adopting or buying a dog makes sense to you.

 When you make the decision to add a furry friend into your life, there are several options available to you.

 You can, of course, buy a pup from a pet store, purchase directly from a breeder, or you can choose to adopt.

 Today, there are so many animals in shelters that are in need of good homes, that if you are seeking a dog to be a companion animal or the family pet, then adoption is a great choice!

 Unless you have plans to enter your dog into competitive dog shows or other competitions that require a pedigree, adoption is the way to go.

 It's really quite startling how many dogs end up in shelters after being rescued from puppy mills.
 Unfortunately, purchasing from pet stores only encourages puppy mills to keep cranking out more pups for profit.